Medically reviewed by Drugs.com. Last updated on May 23, 2022.

-In 121 patients with spinal muscular atrophy who received either Spinraza or sham-control, QTcF values >500 ms and change from baseline values >60 ms were observed in 5% of patients receiving Spinraza.
+Across the sham-controlled studies in 247 patients with spinal muscular atrophy who received either Spinraza or sham-control, QTcF values >500 ms and change from baseline values >60 ms were observed in 4 (2.4%) patients receiving Spinraza.
 Compared to the sham-control, there was no increase in the incidence of cardiac adverse reactions associated with delayed ventricular repolarization in patients treated with Spinraza.

 Intrathecal injection of Spinraza into the cerebrospinal fluid (CSF) allows nusinersen to be distributed from the CSF to the target central nervous system (CNS) tissues.
 Following intrathecal administration, trough plasma concentrations of nusinersen were relatively low, compared to the trough CSF concentration.
 Median plasma Tmax values ranged from 1.7 to 6.0 hours.
 Mean plasma Cmax and AUC values increased approximately dose-proportionally up to a dose of 12 mg.

 Autopsy data from patients (n=3) showed that Spinraza administered intrathecally was distributed within the CNS and peripheral tissues, such as skeletal muscle, liver, and kidney.

 Nusinersen is metabolized via exonuclease (3'- and 5')-mediated hydrolysis and is not a substrate for, or inhibitor or inducer of CYP450 enzymes.